BEST Deportation Attorney to Defend You

 At Santos Khoury LLC, our deportation defense lawyers specialize in helping clients with cancellation of removal.
 Here’s how we assist:

-We provide skilled representation during removal hearings, presenting strong legal arguments to protect your immigration status.
+1. Legal Representation: We provide skilled representation during removal hearings, presenting strong legal arguments to protect your immigration status.

-If eligible, we help you file waivers for deportation, addressing issues like visa overstays or minor convictions.
+2. Filing Deportation Waivers: If eligible, we help you file waivers for deportation, addressing issues like visa overstays or minor convictions.

-Seeking waivers to overcome grounds of inadmissibility or deportability based on certain factors, such as hardship to qualifying relatives, is another potential option to avoid removal.
+Seeking waivers to overcome grounds of inadmissibility or deport-ability based on certain factors, such as hardship to qualifying relatives, is another potential option to avoid removal.

 The most common form of this is if you are inadmissible for entry to the US during your application process.
 If this happens, you can request to file Form I-601 (Application for Waiver of Grounds of Inadmissibility).
 This process can be lengthy and difficult, and this is where a deportation lawyer can prove valuable.

-For those fleeing persecution in their home country, we guide you through the asylum application process, ensuring compliance with eligibility requirements under U.S. immigration law.
+3. Pursuing Asylum: For those fleeing persecution in their home country, we guide you through the asylum application process, ensuring compliance with eligibility requirements under U.S. immigration law.

 The granting of asylum is obtaining protection for individuals facing persecution or fear of persecution in their home countries based on race, religion, nationality, political opinion, or membership in a particular social group.

 Once you have a pending asylum application, you are protected from deportation.
-However, in certain rare circumstances, the US Government can terminate your asylee status which can then result in removal.
+However, in certain rare circumstances, the US Government can terminate your asylee status, which can then result in removal.

-Our experienced attorneys help you transition to lawful permanent residency, avoiding removal.
+4. Assistance with Adjustment of Status: Our experienced attorneys help you transition to lawful permanent residency, avoiding removal.

 Changing immigration status to lawful permanent resident (green card holder) within the United States under certain eligibility criteria acts as a protection from deportation.